mrp-yt/termux_ssh/README.md

 	passwd
 	```
 *	Install TailScale to another device that will be used to connect to Termux SSH and login with same account.

+*	Use your prefered SSH client and connect to Termux SSH.
+Use TailScale assigned IP address for connection and port number `8022`